dfoderick/bitshovel/README.md

 * **bitshovel.wallet**
   Update the wallet to use a new private key
 * **bitshovel.app**
   Application level commands.
-Currently allows listening for messages to one application (adress)
+Currently allows listening for messages to one application (address)

 # Examples
 A Python program to send (write) to bitcoin.